Frequently Asked Questions

 Your default provider is responsible for providing you VRS, E911 and all other services.
-If you would like to select SVRS as your default VRS provider, a friendly customer information representative (CIR) will be glad to help you.
-Please call the CIR team at 801-386-8500 and tell them you’d like to choose Sorenson as your default VRS provider.
+If you would like to select SVRS as your default VRS provider, a friendly Customer Service will be glad to help you.
+Please call Customer Service at 801-386-8500 and tell them you’d like to choose Sorenson as your default VRS provider.

 How do I port my number to Sorenson?

 To port your number to Sorenson, you will need to fill out a Standard Letter of Agency (LOA) and send it to Sorenson.
 Click the link below to see a LOA and to learn more about porting your number to Sorenson.

 Will I be billed for calls placed through Sorenson VRS?